Greater Chicago is pretty tough. It survives harsh winters, sweltering summers, and everything in between.

 Bald Cypress (Taxodium distichum)

-Known as a pest-resistant tree, bald cypress can grow to 50 to 70 feet tall with a 25- to 35-foot spread.
+Known for its pest resistance, the bald cypress can grow to 50 to 70 feet tall with a spread of 25 to 35 feet.

 Taxodium Distichum (Bald Cypress) CC